videosdk-live/videosdk-docs/docs/realtime-communication/tutorials/beginner-tutorial-js.md

 ### Streams

-Streams are indiviual audio and video streams produced by the participants in the meeting
+Streams are indiviual video & audio streams produced by the participants in the meeting

 ### Active Speaker